-Result Action for primary care

-As well as responding to absolute values in laboratory tests, a rapid change or a consistent trend in any value should prompt caution and extra vigilance.
+Result Action for primary care As well as responding to absolute values in laboratory tests, a rapid change or a consistent trend in any value should prompt caution and extra vigilance.
 Altered LFTs Elevated LFTs up to 5 times ULN Continue riluzole and discuss with specialist.
 Increase monitoring frequency if ALT is elevated.
 ALT rises to 5 times ULN Stop riluzole and inform specialist.
 Riluzole should not normally be re-started.
+Respiratory function

-Respiratory function Dry cough or dyspnoea Order chest x-ray.
+Order chest x-ray.
 Stop riluzole immediately if findings are suggestive of interstitial lung disease.
 Inform specialist of findings.
-Haematological parameters Febrile illness

 Check WCC.
 Treat febrile illness according to local pathways.
 Arrange for immediate hospital assessment if neutropenic sepsis is suspected.
-Confirmed neutropenia Stop riluzole and inform specialist.
+Stop riluzole and inform specialist.
 Review patient for signs and symptoms of infection and treat or refer according to local pathways, as appropriate.
 Arrange for immediate hospital assessment if neutropenic sepsis is suspected.
-Decreased WCC to below lower limit of local reference range If clinical evidence of febrile illness/neutropenia, stop riluzole and treat or refer according to local pathways, as appropriate.
+If clinical evidence of febrile illness/neutropenia, stop riluzole and treat or refer according to local pathways, as appropriate.
 Arrange for immediate hospital assessment if neutropenic sepsis is suspected.
 In the absence of febrile illness or clinical signs of neutropenia, seek advice from specialist.